jounathaen/octoprint_btt_touch_support/README.md

 # OctoPrint-BTT TFT Touchscreen support

-This plugin adds support for the remote printing features of the [BigTreeTech TFT Touchscreen](https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware).
+This plugin adds support for the remote printing features of the [BigTreeTech TFT Touchscreen](https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware) for [OctoPrint](https://github.com/OctoPrint/OctoPrint).

+- Automatically switch to printing mode on the TFT upon print start.
-- Update the progress indicator.
+- Update the progress indicator on the TFT during print.
-- Update the remaining time.
+- Update the remaining time on the TFT during print.
-- Update the Layer progress (requires [DisplayLayerProgress](https://github.com/OllisGit/OctoPrint-DisplayLayerProgress))
+- Update the Layer progress on the TFT (requires [DisplayLayerProgress](https://github.com/OllisGit/OctoPrint-DisplayLayerProgress))
-- Support for _Pause_, _Resume_ and _Cancel_ buttons.
+- React to the TFT's _Pause_, _Resume_ and _Cancel_ buttons on in OctoPrint.

 This is a fork of the [M73Progress Plugin](https://github.com/cesarvandevelde/OctoPrint-M73Progress) - thanks for the work!